noaa-ocs-modeling/CoastalApp/README.md

 1) Hit the "Fork" button located on the upper right corner of the GUI in order to have your own copy of this repository into your own github repository.
-2) Your github username displays with a message "Where should we work ..." .
+2) Your github username displays with a message "Where should we fork ..." .
    Click on your username to fork it into your account.
 3) You should see the source codes in your own github repository with the same name as the forked reopsitory.